faviconico1910/ProjectX/BuildAnEnterpriseNetwork/README.md

 - Join our ``` sec-user ``` to domain ``` corp.project-x-dc.com ``` and login to this account.

 <img width="764" height="763" alt="image" src="https://github.com/user-attachments/assets/64a043b6-ec39-42e1-9b74-a764d83d9526" />

+## Setup Wazuh
+Wazuh is an open-source Security Information and Event Management (SIEM) and Extended Detection and Response (XDR) platform designed for monitoring and protecting hybrid cloud environments, including endpoints, cloud workloads, and data centers